Be part of Norfolk Commons Week

 Commons Week is part of a wider ‘Wildlife in Common

-’ project supported by the Heritage Lottery Fund, and Norfolk Wildlife Trust would love EDP readers to help us discover more about these special places.
+’ project supported by the National Lottery Heritage Fund, and Norfolk Wildlife Trust would love EDP readers to help us discover more about these special places.
 After all, our heritage of commons across the county are an important part of what makes Norfolk special: brilliant for wildlife and great places to explore.
 Help us celebrate them, and if you have a story about a Norfolk common, its history, past management, old photos or maps we would love to hear from you.